pritisharora55/sentiment_analyser/README.md

 # sentiment_analyser

-This repository conatians an implementation for a text classification system for sentiment analysis.
+This repository contains an implementation for a text classification system for sentiment analysis.
 The classifier has been/can be trained on data provided in the form of positive and negative reviews.
 The developed system takes reviews as test data and categorizes them as positive or negative.

 **objectives completed:**